shopware/docs/guides/plugins/plugins/plugin-fundamentals/using-npm-dependencies.md

 {% endcode %}

 Let us take a closer look at the code.
-In the first line, we import the two functions `join` and `resolve` for the path module of Node.js.
-In the second line, we export a so-called arrow function.
+In the first line, we export a so-called arrow function.
 The build system from Shopware calls this function when either the Administration or Storefront is being built.

-After that, there comes the exciting part for us: registering the alias.
-The alias for `missionlog` is given the prefix `@`, so it is possible to recognize later on in the source files.
-We will use the result of the two functions of the path module previously imported as a value.
+After that, there comes the exciting part for us: adding the `node_modules` folder from our extension. `resolve.modules` tells webpack what directories should be searched when resolving modules.

-We proceed from the inside to the outside.
-We use [`join`](https://nodejs.org/api/path.html#path_path_join_paths) to reflect the path to the package inside the `node_modules` folder.
-The `node_modules` folder contains all the packages that we have installed via `npm install`.
-After we identified the relevant path to the package, we use the [`resolve`](https://nodejs.org/api/path.html#path_path_resolve_paths) function to transform this path into an absolute path.
+By default the shopware webpack config only considers the `node_modules` folder of the platform.
+By accessing `params.basePath` we get the absolute path to our extension.
+We then add the rest of the path to our extensions `node_modules`.
+Now webpack will also search for modules in our `node_modules` folder.

 ## Using the dependency

-Once we have installed all the dependencies and registered the package in the build system with an alias, we can use the package in our own code.
+Once we have installed all the dependencies and registered the package in the build system, we can use the package in our own code.

 {% code title="<plugin root>/src/Resources/app/storefront/src/main.js" %}